-Pin Definitions
+Pin Definitions (continued)

-Pin Name I/O Pin Description DOFF Input PLL Turn Off - Active LOW .
+Pin Name I/O Pin Description DOFF Input PLL turn off - active LOW .
 Connecting this pin to ground turns off the PLL inside the device.
-The timing in the operation with the PLL turned off differs from those listed in this data sheet.
-For normal operation, connect this pin to a pull-up through a 10 k Ω or less pull-up resistor.
-The device behaves in QDR I mode when the PLL is turned off.
-In this mode, the device can be operated at a frequency of up to 167 MHz with QDR I timing.
+The timing in the PLL turned off operation differs from those listed in this data sheet.
+For normal operation, this pin is connected to a pull-up through a 10 Kohm or less pull-up resistor.
+The device behaves in DDR I mode when the PLL is turned off.
+In this mode, the device can be operated at a frequency of up to 167 MHz with DDR I timing.
 TDO Output TDO pin for JTAG.
 TCK Input TCK pin for JTAG.
 TDI Input TDI pin for JTAG.
 TMS Input TMS pin for JTAG.
-NC N/A Not Connected to the Die.
+NC N/A Not connected to the die.
 Can be tied to any voltage level.
-NC/36M Input Not Connected to the Die.
+NC/72M N/A Not connected to the die.
 Can be tied to any voltage level.
-NC/72M Input Not Connected to the Die.
+NC/144M N/A Not connected to the die.
 Can be tied to any voltage level.
-NC/144M Input Not Connected to the Die.
+NC/288M N/A Not connected to the die.
 Can be tied to any voltage level.
-NC/288M Input Not Connected to the Die.
-Can be tied to any voltage level.
-V {REF} Input- reference Reference Voltage Input .
+V {REF} Input- reference Reference voltage input .
 Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V{DD} Power supply Power Supply Inputs to the core of the device.
-V {SS} Ground Ground for the device.
-V{DDQ} Power supply Power Supply Inputs for the outputs of the device.
+V{DD} Power supply Power supply inputs to the core of the device.
+V{SS} Ground Ground for the device.
+V{DDQ} Power supply Power supply inputs for the outputs of the device.